EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System

 \subsubsection{Dense Representations Model}

-To build the dataset to train and evaluate the model, we use our agnostic extraction model to retrieve 60 candidates for each question-context pair.
-Each time, the good answer were present in the extracted set of candidates, the whole example is added to the train set.
-To evaluate the model we extract 100 candidates for each question-context pair. \\ The training of the siamese network took approximately 1 week for 5 epochs on a single 24GB GPU NVIDIA Quadro RTX 6000. \\ We used a learning rate of 1e-5 with AdamW optimizer and a linear scheduler.
-We also used mixed precision training \cite{micikevicius2018mixed} to reduce time requirements and 8 steps of gradient accumulation along with a batch size of 4 which is equivalent to a training batch size of 32.
+We use our agnostic extraction model to build the dataset to train and evaluate the model to retrieve 60 candidates for each question-context pair.
+Each time a good answer was present in the extracted set of candidates, the whole example was added to the train set.
+To evaluate the model we extract 100 candidates for each question-context pair. \\ The training of the Siamese network took approximately 1 week for 5 epochs on a single 24GB GPU NVIDIA Quadro RTX 6000. \\ We used a learning rate of 1e-5 with AdamW optimizer and a linear scheduler.
+We also used mixed precision training \cite{micikevicius2018mixed} to reduce time requirements and 8 steps of gradient accumulation along with a batch size of 4, equivalent to a training batch size of 32.